 Alliances and Partnerships Have Become Critical

 For small- and medium-sized publishers, forming helpful partnerships, alliances, and shared solutions will be critical.
 Actionable and discoverable audience data is the key to staying relevant.
 What is clear is that there is a need to develop smart partnerships and come to the market with some scale.

 So far, there is no clear winner in sight in the race to replace third-party cookies although there are many potential solutions in the race.
 As a publisher, your only sustainable approach is to authenticate your first-party data in a privacy-compliant environment to make it actionable and discoverable.
 Also working with other stakeholders in the digital ad ecosystem and promoting the OPEN WEB.
 Otherwise, ad-spends will simply be pushed toward premium publishers as ad campaigns that target huge chunks of the market become difficult to measure and attribute.

 The Bottom Line

 Ultimately, fueling the open web by bringing together in scale allows all publishers to display more relevant, personalized, and at-scale ads to their unique audiences. whether they are served through a traditional ad server, an in-house ad platform, or with an ad server API solution.
 Without fueling the open web, publishers’ CPMs will decrease significantly while allowing the larger publishers and wall gardens control over ad tech dollars.

 Do you have any questions about open web and content monetization?
 Schedule a meeting with our Adzapier team today.
-We can help you leverage cloud technology and machine-learning to best organize your customer data and extract powerful business insights in a post-cookie world!
+We can help you leverage your data while respecting user privacy preferences in a post-cookie world!